 Give People Something to Look Forward to

 If you don’t sound excited about your upcoming event, why should anyone attend?
 What are they going to learn?
 What are they going to see?
 In short, what's in it for the attendee?

 Use Social Media to Your Advantage

 A note to speakers and exhibitors.
 Help promote the events where you’ll be.
 Post links on social media and talk about it on your blog.
 Speakers: You’re not being paid based on headcount, but nobody enjoys speaking to an empty room.
-(BTW, if anyone is curious about where I’ll be, here’s my list of upcoming events 🙂 ) Exhibitors: You can’t make sales to attendees who aren’t there.
+(BTW, if anyone is curious about where I’ll be, here's my list of upcoming speaking engagements – in-person and virtual.)
+Exhibitors: You can’t make sales to attendees who aren’t there.
 Help drive some traffic to those events.

 My Take on It

 Conference are not dead.
 In-person events and online offerings are not mutually exclusive.
 They fit different needs and different desires.
 To those who are ringing the death knell of conferences: Start working with event organizers to help get the word out and build excitement.
 To those who have never been to a conference, give one a try.
 (And if you're thinking it's too expensive, start planning now for one next year.
 Find a roommate to share hotel costs.
 Drive where possible or keep an eye out for cheap airfare.
 It might be more do-able than you think!)

 Do you attend in-person genealogy events?
 Why or why not?
 Let’s discuss it in the comment section below.